What is the approximate cost to study in the United States?

 Who can become a college student?
 Are there age limitations to attend U.S. colleges?

-A high school education is usually required to become an undergraduate university student.
+A high school education is usually required for admission as an undergraduate university student.
 Many universities will not accept international students who are younger than age 17.
-There are sometimes exceptions to this general rule.
+There are some exceptions to this rule, such as Washington state which provides high school completion programs or early college programs at age 16.
+Please consult our advisors for more details.

 What are the different undergraduate degrees?